tgstation/tgstation/.github/CONTRIBUTING.md

 ```
 This is to ensure that it is clear the proc handles signals and turns on a lint to ensure it does not sleep.

-Any sleeping behaviour that you need to perform inside a `SIGNAL_HANDLER` proc must be called asynchronously (e.g. with `INVOKE_ASYNC()`) or be redone to work asynchronously.
+Any sleeping behaviour that you need to perform inside a `SIGNAL_HANDLER` proc should be called asynchronously (e.g. with `INVOKE_ASYNC()`) or be redone to work asynchronously.

 ### Enforcing parent calling
 When adding new signals to root level procs, eg;